Michelle Legge

 • Blockchain: Ethereum

-Dai can be purchased from centralized and decentralized exchanges.
-Investors can also generate Dai when opening a Maker Collateral Vault.
+USDS can be purchased from centralized and decentralized exchanges.
+Investors can also generate USDS when opening a Maker Collateral Vault.
 Previously known as collateralized debt positions (CDPs), vaults are smart contracts that run on the Ethereum blockchain and hold collateral in escrow until the borrowed Dai has been returned.

 • Built: 2017